-2.1.2.2 Performance Evaluation
+2.2.2 Performance Evaluation

-In order to evaluate Bluetooth (BT) communication performance, the Shimmer [Shimmer] platform was utilized offering a highly configurable environment and a standardized BT communication over the SPP (Serial Port Profile) service offering trouble-free compatibility with various BT receivers (both PC embedded and USB dongle).
-From the transmitter side, TinyOS based source code allowed us to configure the size of the payload and convey through that payload all required information to conduct the evaluation.
-On the transmitter side, an application has been developed allowing to easily conduct the association with the transmitter/s node/s and the parsing of data in order to make adequate calculations and extract respective measurements.
-In order to identify packet losses, each transmitter tags with an increasing counter each packet created.
+BT) communication performance, the Shimmer [Shimmer] platform was utilized offering a highly configurable environment and a standardized BT communication over the SPP (Serial Port Profile) service offering trouble-free compatibility with various BT receivers (both PC embedded and USB dongle).
+From the transmitter side, TinyOS based source code allowes to configure the size of the payload and convey through that payload all required information to conduct the evaluation.
+On the transmitter side, an application has been developed allowing to easily conducting the association with the transmitter/s node/s and the parsing of data in order to make adequate calculations and extract respective measurements.
+In order to identify packet losses, each transmitter tags each generated packet with an increasing counter.
 In this way the receiver is able to check the sequence of the packet counter tags and identify any packet loss.